DevHalo/Strike2D/README.md

 Dependencies:
-- None as of this commit
+- C# 6.0 is required to build this project.
+You can install Microsoft Build Tools 2015

 Installation Instructions:
 - Pull the repository.